 What about herd immunity?

 You may have heard of a cat that lived to a grand old age without ever being vaccinated.
 I know I have.
+This is because of the protection offered to that cat by the other cat owners who have vaccinated their own cats.
+Providing what is called herd immunity.

 Herd immunity is really important for cats that cannot be vaccinated.

 If enough cats in the neighbourhood are vaccinated, then your unvaccinated cat might, MIGHT, be safe.
+However, this a bit like using the withdrawal method of contraception, only with more serious consequences for the cat if you get it wrong

 If you live in an urban area this is a very risky strategy indeed as there will almost certainly be a population of feral street cats providing a pool of infection.